meliao/osdc_support/publicdata.rst

 ------------------------

 The contents of the OSDC Public Data Commons are automounted on the VMs of some earlier versions of the OSDC software stack like OSDC Sullivan.

-Once you're logged into your VM, you can view all the publicly available datasets using ``ls /glusterfs/osdc_public_data``.
+On Sullivan once you're logged into your VM, you can view all the publicly available datasets using ``ls /glusterfs/osdc_public_data``.
 Find the subdirectories relevant to your analysis, point your VM software to them, and write your output to your home folder.

-*	On Sullivan your home folder can be found at:  ``glusterfs/users/<username>``
-*	On PDC, you login to the VM with your username, so the dir you login to is your home dir.
-*       For Hadoop resources, please review the :ref:`Hadoop Resource Guide  <hadoop>`
-*       For Griffin, please review the :ref:`Griffin Resource Guide  <griffin>`
+On other resources, please consult the external download instructions for each specific dataset.

 .. _signpost: